-Displacement is defined as the total change in the position of the object along with the direction of motion.
+Displacement is defined as the total change in the object’s position along with the direction of motion.
 Displacement is known to be vector quantity as along with the magnitude of the changed position, the direction of the motion is also taken into account.
 Displacement can be positive, negative, or zero.

 Displacement does not give detailed information on the entire path length, the initial and the final position is required for the calculation of the displacement.
 Displacement is represented as ‘S’ and an arrow is used to indicate that displacement is a vector quantity.
 Displacement always has a straight-lined path as the initial and final points are directly connected to find the displacement in the image added below the distance and displacement between points A and B.

 ∆x = xf – x0

-xf is the final position of the object,
+- xf is the Final Position of Object

 Similarities Between Distance and Displacement

-Despite a number of differences between them, both distance and displacement have quite similarities as well, some of them are listed below:
+Despite a number of differences between them, both distance and displacement have quite similarities as well, some of which are listed below:

-- The SI unit of both the Physical quantity is meter (m) only.
+- SI unit of both Distance and Displacement is meter (m).

-- Both distance and displacement require initial and final points for measurement.
+- Both distance and displacement depend on the initial and final points for measurement.